derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/10/2022 16:25:08 : 3 Database Admins walked into a NoSQL bar.
+10/10/2022 16:29:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Two threads walk into a bar.
-The barkeeper looks up and yells, 'Hey, I want don't any conditions race like time last!'
+What's the object-oriented way to become wealthy?
+Inheritance.
 <!-- replace-with-joke ends -->